 Misket is another local vine variety, a mix of Dimyat and Riesling.
 It is cultivated in the region of Karlovo.

 Vine and Wine Culture of Bulgaria: Wine Tours and Wine Destinations

-As you can see, there are many varieties grown around the country, which makes it hard to visit each region and sample all wines during one short trip.
+In summary, as you can see, there are many varieties around the country.
+Therefore, this makes it hard to visit each region and sample all wines during one short trip.

-The three regions: the Thracian, the Rose and the Struma Valleys are the most densely populated with new, boutique wineries.
+The three regions are the most densely populated with new, boutique wineries.
+And that is the Thracian, the Rose and the Struma Valleys.
 It’s possible to visit 10-12 wineries within 4-5 days.
 Several wineries have created a Bulgarian version of a sparkling wine.
-We believe, you will be pleasantly surprised by the quality, drinkability and price.
+For one thing, we believe that you will be pleasantly surprised by the quality, drinkability and price.

-Really, the younger generation of Bulgarian winemakers are quite active.
-They attend the annual “Young Wine Festival”, You can visit it, too in the Old Town of Plovdiv at the end of October.
+All in all, the younger generation of Bulgarian winemakers are quite active.
+To put it another way, they created the annual “Young Wine Festival”, You can visit it, too, in the Old Town of Plovdiv at the end of October.
 So much so, 2021 was the first year of a new festival, the so called “Mavrud Days”.
 This is bringing a new start for promoting Mavrud local wine variety.
-Actually, every wine region organizes a local wine festival and some are really worth a visit.
+In fact, every wine region organizes a local wine festival and some are really worth a visit.

 Finally, it’s vital to keep in mind the ancient Latin phrase “In Vino Veritas” (In Wine, There is Truth).